-Chickpeas are a nutty, versatile pulse, packed with protein and full of fibre.
-With a low GI, they are great for slow-release energy to combat the dreaded post-lunch (or dinner) slump.
-For all these reasons chickpeas, also known as garbanzo beans, are a great ingredient to have in your kitchen store cupboard for those last minute meals when you need extra bulk and nutrition in your meals.
-Whether you're blitzing them into hummus, throwing them into curry or frying them up with plenty of spices for a wholesome snack, there are endless ways to use this hard-working ingredient.
-Here are our favourite recipes to show you how to cook chickpeas for delicious results every time.
+Chickpeas, AKA garabanzo beans, are a nutty, versatile pulse, packed with protein and full of fibre.
+They are a low GI food, meaning they're a great source of slow-release energy - crucial in combatting the dreaded afternoon slump.
+Chickpeas are an ideal ingredient to have in your kitchen store cupboard for last minute meals, hearty stews, and tasty dips.
+Whether you're blitzing them into hummus, throwing them into curry or frying them up with plenty of spices for a wholesome snack, there are endless ways to make the most of this hard-working ingredient.
+Read on for 12 of our all-time favourite chickpea recipes . . .

 Bulking out your curries or stews with pulses and beans is a great way to make your meals go further and save money.
 Try Jamie Oliver's Lamb & Chickpea Curry for a thrifty curry that's packed with flavour.